 The 2020 Summer Paralympics in Tokyo, Japan, had to wait an extra year, but they were a success.
 They took place from August 24 to September 5, 2021.

-The Summer Paralympics are significantly larger than the winter.
+The Summer Paralympic Games are significantly larger than the winter.
 There are 22 different sports with over 4,500 para-athletes representing 163 different countries.

-Sports involved are archery, football, swimming, powerlifting, and table tennis.
-There's also cycling, canoeing, swimming, badminton, and rugby, among others.
+The sports involved include archery, football, wheelchair basketball, swimming, powerlifting, and wheelchair tennis.
+There's also cycling, canoeing, swimming, badminton, and wheelchair rugby, among others.

 If you're a blind Paralympian, you need to connect with a guide.
 Runners, for instance, have a guide with them on the track running in front of them and communicating directions while the para-athlete runs as fast as they can.